 Grant suggests playing around in CodePen: "It holds great sources of inspiration and offers a place to learn and get creative with code; whether you're a novice or a seasoned pro."

-For more complex GIFs, After Effects is many designers' tool of choice.
-"There is much greater control over the movement and timing functions, as well as some extra tools to create really powerful animations, " reveals Nick Lewis, a designer and frontend developer at Fiasco Design.
+For more complex GIFs, After Effects (opens in new tab) is many designers' tool of choice.
+"There is much greater control over the movement and timing functions, as well as some extra tools to create really powerful animations, " reveals Lewis.

 It is possible to export your designs as GIFs directly, but Lewis suggests exporting as a video first: "It seems to be easier to compress that way and reduce the file size."